 666 A.2d 265 (1995)

-After a man (plaintiff) and woman (defendant) with children divorced, the father petitioned the court to terminate his obligation to pay child support for two children who were college students.
+Two years after Philip Kline (plaintiff) was initially ordered to pay child support for his three children, he petitioned the court to terminate his support obligation as to two of the children, who were now college students.
 After the petition was filed, the state legislature passed a law known as Act 62, which permitted courts to order separated, divorced, or unmarried parents (but not married parents) to contribute to their children’s post-secondary educational expenses, even if the children were over 18.
-The petitioning father was given leave to challenge the constitutionality of Act 62.
+Kline was given leave to challenge the constitutionality of Act 62.
 His petition was successful, and an appeal was taken.

 Rule of Law

 Holding and Reasoning (Zappala, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 619,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.